 Looking after someone in the last weeks of life can be a huge emotional and physical challenge.
 It’s important to take time for yourself and get support.

-When you find out that someone close to you is going to die, it can be devastating.
-Even if you were expecting to hear the news, it can still come as a big shock.
+It can be devastating when you find out that someone close to you will die.
+Even if you were expecting to hear the news, it could still come as a big shock.

 How you might feel